ViciousSquid/Dosidicus/Docs/Overview.md

 ## 2. Neural Network Implementation

-The brain is implemented as a simple neural network:
+The brain is implemented as a simple neural network (single layer perceptron with 7 inputs)

 - Neurons are represented as nodes with activation values (`0-100` for most states).
 - Connections between neurons have weights (`-1 to 1`) that determine how much one neuron's state influences another.